UMAprotocol/protocol/documentation/oracle/governance/UMIPs.md

 Grounds for abandonment include a lack of interest by the original author(s), or it may not be a preferred option anymore.

 ## Rejected
-A UMIP that is fundamentally broken or rejected by the core team will not be implemented.
+If tokenholders do not approve a proposal, or the UMIP is fundamentally broken or rejected by the core team, it will not be implemented.

 # What are the components of a UMIP?
 ## Headers